SuperVK/sparse-image-repr-bep/bep.typ

   ],
 )

 Each of these Gaussians has an independent set of color values. $c^(i,j) in RR$, $i in {0,1,2}$ for each the Gaussian layers, and $j in {1, 2, 3}$ for the color channels, totalling 9 values.
 Each color value is not directly the color that the Gaussian attains, but rather an addition or subtraction in a certain direction for the final color.
 For each pixel color $p c in [0,1]^3$, we start with a default of $0.5$.
 This has the advantage that the image is color invertible by multiplying all the color values by $-1$, but also does not introduce an implicit bias to the color black, as opposed to white (or vice versa).
-Therefore, the color values of the Gaussians can attain any value in $RR$, however, most likely they will be pushed between $[-0.5, 0.5]^3$ as the input image contains only values between $[0, 1]^3$, any overflow will be automatically clipped.
-This will be elaborated on later.
+Therefore, the color values of the Gaussians can attain any value in $RR$, however, most likely they will be pushed between $[-0.5, 0.5]^3$ as the input image contains only values between $[0, 1]^3$, and any overflow will be automatically clipped.
+Another way this can be done is by putting the final color value into a sigmoid function, both have similar performance.
+//This will be elaborated on later.

-#todo-box[hier even naar kijken, in principe hebben we het later niet meer over kleuren, maar het zou wel net zijn om dat in de resultaat wel te doen]
+// #todo-box[hier even naar kijken, in principe hebben we het later niet meer over kleuren, maar het zou wel net zijn om dat in de resultaat wel te doen]

 Finally, the function in @eq:gaussian-lie-splatting will then be approximated by
 $
  f approx sum c^i_0 (g_i act phi_0) + c^i_1 (g_i act phi_1) + c^i_2 (g_i act phi_2).
 $

 == Lie groups
 The component for position, rotation, and scale should ideally be represented by a Lie group.
 As this means our representation can benefit from all the structure and tools that Lie groups provide.
-Specifically we will ook at Affine groups.
+Specifically, we will look at Affine groups.

 === Affine group
-A group $G$ that covers all positions, rotation and scaling is defined as follows.
+A group $G$ that covers all positions, rotations, and scaling is defined as follows.

 #definition(title: [The affine group with positive determinants])[
 The _2-dimensional, real affine group with positive determinants_ is defined as